Regulation of unmanned aerial vehicles: Thailand

-All type of drones, except toy drones that are under 250 grams, have to be registered with the Civil Aviation Authority.
+All type of drones, except toy drones without a camera, have to be registered with the Civil Aviation Authority.
 The regulations cover nearly all forms of drone use from commercial and recreational to scientific.
 Drone users who failed to register their drones by 9 January 2018 could face up to five years in jail or a 100,000 baht (US$3100) fine.

 United Kingdom

 In August 2012, The U.K.'s Civil Aviation Authority (CAA) stated that it will require non-military drones larger than 20 kg to be able to automatically sense other aircraft and steer to avoid them.

 As of 2013, the CAA rules are that UAV aircraft less than 20 kilograms in weight must be in direct visual contact with the pilot, cannot fly within 150 meters of a congested area or within 50 meters of a person or vehicle, and cannot be used for commercial activity.

 In July 2018, the CAA rules were updated to make it against the law to fly above 400 ft and to make it against the law to fly your drone within 1 km of an airport or airfield boundary.

 On February 20, 2019, The Department for Transport announced a new legislation to extend the ‘no-fly’ zone around airports, banning drones from flying within 5 km of runways.

-Owners of drones and model aircraft are required to register their drone and obtain an 'Operator ID' and 'Flyer ID', all of which can be obtained by taking and passing an online theory test provided by the CAA.
+Owners of drones and model aircraft are required to register their drone and obtain an 'Operator ID' and, if their drones are 250 g or more, a 'Flyer ID', all of which can be obtained by taking and passing an online theory test provided by the CAA.
 Children and teenagers under the age of 18 are not authorised to register a UAV, nor hold an Operator ID, but can receive a Flyer ID for a UAV owned by their parents or legal guardian by passing the same theory test.
 Operator IDs must be renewed each year, while Flyer IDs last for three years.
 Once a drone or model aircraft is registered and its operator passes the theory test, the owner's Operator ID must be displayed when in operation.